A Newcomer’s Guide to the Best Neighborhoods in Boston to Live In

 Dubbed Shining City Upon a Hill and Athens of America, this East Coast metropolis has a lot to offer, whether you are coming from some other urban jungle, such as New York, or just want to escape the rural areas and start anew.

 Depending on your goals and ambitions, moving to Boston can provide you with a wide range of amenities.
 From sports teams, universities, museums, to great architecture and top-notch restaurants – it can suit the needs and interests of all who have the privilege of calling it home.
-There are 23 distinct areas in the city to choose from when house-hunting, and we’d like to introduce a few that caught our attention.
+There are 23 distinct areas in this big city to choose from when house-hunting, and we’d like to introduce a few that caught our attention.

 A Few Facts About the Capital of Massachusetts